 By the year's end, Will had taken ill and eventually passed away.

-On the East Coast, in the state of Massachusetts, was a port town called Port Whisk.
+On the East Coast, in the state of Massachusetts, was the town Port Whisk.
 It was a quaint little town with three schools: An elementary, a junior high, and a high school.
 The town had been slowly growing over the years, and plans were being made to expand the schools.
-The school with the largest student population of over a thousand students was Whisk High, loving called 'Whiskey' High by the students and half the faculty.
+The school with the largest student population of over a thousand students was Whisk High, lovingly called "Whiskey" High by the students and half the faculty.
 It was here that two friends would be spending their senior year.

 William Turner lived with his mother and father in a bi-level house just off the docks.
 Fortunately, it was only a couple of blocks from the school, so he didn't have to worry about gas or taking the bus.

 His best friend, Elizabeth Swann, lived on the west side of town.
 They had met in kindergarten and hit it right off.
 Elizabeth's father was the mayor, and she had grown up accustomed to some of the finer things in life.
 She was one of the more popular girls in school, but she tried not to let it go to her head.

 It was the first day back to school, and Will was filled with an anticipation like no other.
 He thought it might have been because it was the first day of his last year in public school.
 Little did he know, it went much deeper than that.
 A promise made long ago was about to be fulfilled.
 Though, due to Fate having a difficult personality, and a twisted sense of humor, it would take a while before any of the parties involved would know what was going on.